 Tests done: Pure tone audiometry, otoscopy, tympanometry

-On average, successful hearing aid fittings patients take 1-4 weeks to try out hearing aids before selection as this minimises the risk
+On average, successful hearing aid fittings patients take 1-4 weeks to try out hearing aids before selection as this minimises the risk of rejection after the fitting.

 As patients have different perceptions and experience with hearing aids, family support, vision and dexterity capabilities, we encourage each patient to spend at least 45 minutes during their trial session.
 We can better understand our patient’s needs and also address all questions and concerns.